vatesfr/xen-orchestra/through_purchase_department.md

 Your request will be sent to us, and we'll unlock you the purchaser feature.

-As soon it's unlocked (you will be notified), return to the "Purchaser" tab, you should see a different interface:
+As soon it's unlocked (you will be notified), return to the "Purchaser" tab, you should see a different interface.

+Now, you need to select which Edition to purchase, and **then assign the email of the technical contact** (e.g: "it@example.com").

 ## As "technical contact"